 Under the NDIS, each Government Department has a consultative committee to oversee and monitor the NDIS Actions assigned to it and its Agencies.
 The DTTAS consultative committee is called the Accessibility Consultative Committee (ACC).

 - The role of the ACC is to monitor and review progress in relation to the implementation of their respective actions under the NDIS.
 The Terms of Reference are attached to this webpage.

 - Membership of the ACC is drawn from organisations representing people with disabilities, members of the Disability Stakeholders Group, key agencies under the aegis of the Department, as well as other relevant State agencies.

 - Minutes of the 2018 quarterly ACC meetings are available at the bottom of this page, as attachments.

 In addition to the NDIS and CES strategies, there are also a number of other Government strategies and plans which include accessibility related actions and commitments, primarily in the public transport area, assigned to DTTAS, its Agencies, other State Agencies and public transport operators.
 In 2018, DTTAS consolidated all these Actions and commitments into a Work Programme, with 56 Actions, which is updated quarterly.
-(Quarter 1 update, Quarter 2 update).
+(2018 - Quarter 1, Quarter 2, Quarter 3, Quarter 4).
 This forms the basis for the ACC's role in monitoring progress.